Black Alice (comics): The Society

-Lori is approached by Talia al Ghul, Felix Faust, and Cheetah.
-They attempt to get her to join the Society, offering both training and the resurrection of her mother.
-The Birds of Prey attempt to intervene.
-A frustrated and enraged Black Alice (who almost hangs Black Canary to death using Wonder Woman's golden lasso) teleports everyone to the outskirts of Dayton and states that she just wishes to be left alone.
-She returns home with her parents, her mother apparently fully resurrected, but living in a constant-shock state (she barely speaks, mechanically doing house chores).
+Talia al Ghul, Felix Faust, and Cheetah attempt to get Black Alice to join the Secret Society of Super Villains, offering both training and the chance to resurrect her mother.
+Alice teleports everyone to the outskirts of Dayton and states that she wants to be left alone.
+She returns home with her parents, her mother apparently fully resurrected, but left in a state of shock that causes her to barely speak.

-Lori's life continues downhill, with her father turning alcoholic again due to his wife's condition, and popular boys and girls continuing to bully her at school.
+Lori's father turns alcoholic again due to his wife's condition, and Lori continues to be bullied at school.
 She summons the traveling helmet of Doctor Fate in an attempt to tame its powers.
-When the helmet starts to punish everyone who wrongs her, even her loved ones, Lori realizes that she does not need more power to attain happiness and sets the helmet free, spending more time to help rehabilitate her father.
-Her realization, however is short lived, as her difficult life finally takes a toll on her sanity.
-When Oracle summons her to help the Birds of Prey again, Black Alice apparently forgives the Birds and agrees.
-However, she soon snaps when Oracle reveals that her mood swings are a side effect of the antidepressants she has been taking to restrain herself, and that Lori has mirrored her mother's own addiction.
+When the helmet starts to punish everyone who wrongs her, even her loved ones, Lori realizes that she does not need more power to attain happiness and gives up the helmet.
+When Oracle summons Black Alice to help the Birds of Prey again, she snaps when Oracle reveals that her mood swings are a side effect of the antidepressants she has been taking to restrain herself.

-Her addiction to antidepressants saves her when she is kidnapped by Darkseid's henchmen and taken to the "Dark Side Club".
+Black Alice is later kidnapped by Darkseid's henchmen and taken to the "Dark Side Club".
 Dosed with will-suppressing drugs and pitted against other teenaged metahumans, she discovers that her own drugs interfere with Darkseid's.
-Finding Misfit similarly trapped, but almost completely brainwashed and vulnerable, she briefly contemplates the idea of stealing her teleport abilities to flee alone.
-After discovering in Darkseid's files that she may be a blood relative of Misfit, she has a change of heart, and helps the girl escape.
-She leaves behind a letter, explaining her discoveries, but claiming that her feud with the young teleporter is not over.
+Finding Misfit similarly trapped, but almost completely brainwashed, she briefly contemplates stealing Misfit's teleportation abilities to escape.
+After discovering in Darkseid's files that she may be a blood relative of Misfit, Alice has a change of heart and helps the girl escape.

-A few weeks later, with a new scholastic year beginning, Lori brings her rivalry to a new level.
+A few weeks later, with a new school year beginning, Lori brings her rivalry to a new level.
 Transferring to Platinum Heights High School, she learns that Misfit is also a student, forced to attend by Oracle.
-While Misfit has a difficult time adapting, Lori's "exotic" lifestyle, perceived as rebellious and independent, gains the instant acceptance and adoration of the school's Silicon Valley elite.
+While Misfit has a difficult time adapting, Lori's "exotic" lifestyle, perceived as rebellious and independent, gains the instant acceptance and adoration of the school's elite.

-Various comics, including Birds of Prey and Day of Vengeance, say Black Alice is potentially the most powerful (and dangerous) teenager on the planet.